-Throughout 2021, LINC is leading the “Collaboration Models in USAID Programs: Utilization Focused Research to Promote Effective Multi-Stakeholder Collaboration” research and learning activity.
+Throughout 2021 and 2022, LINC led the “Collective Action in USAID Programming” research and learning activity (Initially known as “Collaboration Models in USAID Programs: Utilization Focused Research to Promote Effective Multi-Stakeholder Collaboration”).

-Utilizing a case study-based approach, our team of experts is working to codify ten applications of collective/collaborative action into a taxonomy of approaches, accounting for various contextual and implementation-related variables.
+Utilizing a case study-based approach, our team of experts codified ten applications of collective/collaborative action into a taxonomy of approaches, accounting for various contextual and implementation-related variables.

-Extending from this learning, the activity team is then working to develop training and resource material to help interested staff incorporate these collaboration models into USAID programming, among other products.
-Development of these training and resource materials will be based upon user testing and feedback conducted through multiple sense-making workshops over the course of this eight-month assignment.
-This project is expected to conclude in December 2021.
+Extending from this learning, the activity team then worked to develop training and resource material to help interested staff incorporate these collaboration models into USAID programming, among other products.
+Development of these training and resource materials was based upon user testing and feedback conducted through multiple sense-making workshops over the course of this eight-month assignment.

 Based on the research conducted under the Collective Action activity, LINC developed a user-friendly, utilization-focused toolkit that includes the following: